Back to blog

 Human Rights Amendment Act

-Established in 1993, the Human Rights Act was intended to create equality and fair treatment to all people in New Zealand.
-The Act and its Commission protects the people from unlawful discrimination.
-In 2001, the Human Rights Amendment Act made changes to the Human Rights Act to continue to ensure equality.
+The Human Rights Act was established in 1993 to ensure equality and fair treatment for all people in New Zealand.
+The Act and its Commission protect people from unlawful discrimination.
+In 2001, the Human Rights Amendment Act made changes to the Human Rights Act to continue ensuring equality.

 Web Accessibility Standards

-Effective as of 2013, the New Zealand Web Accessibility Standards require government websites to be accessible by conforming to the Web Content Accessibility Standards 2.0 Level AA.
-The Web Accessibility Standards apply to government websites that are available to the public, with a focus on websites that are accessed by people who are not employed by the New Zealand government and websites that use logins for authentication.
+Effective 2013, the New Zealand Web Accessibility Standards require government websites to conform to the WCAG 2.0 Level AA standards.
+The Standards also apply to government websites that are available to the public, focusing on websites accessed by people not employed by the New Zealand government and websites that use logins for authentication.

 Spain